 HOW TO SPOT WIND OPERATION ON A RACE CARD

-Until 2018 there was no requirement for bookmakers to stipulate that a horse had undergone a wind operation when printing their race cards.
+Until 2018 there was no requirement for organisers to stipulate that a horse had undergone a wind operation when printing their race cards.
 However, the BHA now require bookies to provide horse racing betting fans with the info next to any affected horse.

 You will see the letters ‘WS’ on the card of a horse that has had “new wind surgery since last performance”.
 The decision to introduce this was to be clearer to bettors of the procedure that had taken place.